- UniSA Framework for the Responsible Conduct of Research

 - Australian Code for the Responsible Conduct of Research

-The participant information sheet should be in plain English, avoiding technical terminology and using language appropriate to those being invited to be participants.
+The participant information sheet should be in plain English, using language appropriate to the target audience.
 In some cases it will be appropriate to have the information sheet translated into a language other than English, or to provide an interpreter.

 - General information

 - Collection of data on audio or videotapes

 Participant information sheets should be headed with the following information: